trufflesuite/trufflesuite.com/public/docs/ganache/using.md

 # Working with Ganache

-[Ganache](/ganache) is an application that generates a personal blockchain you can use to run tests, execute commands, deploy contracts, and inspect state.
+[Ganache](/ganache) is a personal blockchain for Ethereum development you can use to deploy contracts, develop your applications, and run tests.

 ![Ganache logo](/docs/ganache/images/ganache-logo.png)

-It is available in both a graphical format and as a terminal application (which was previously known as the TestRPC).
-Ganache is available for Windows, macOS, and Linux.
+It is available as both a desktop application as well as a command-line tool (formerly known as the TestRPC).
+Ganache is available for Windows, Mac, and Linux.

 ## Installation

 ### Ganache

-Installation of Ganache is only a few steps.
 [Download](https://github.com/trufflesuite/ganache/releases) the appropriate version for your OS:

-* Windows: `Ganache-a.b.c.appx`
+* Windows: `Ganache-*.appx`
-* macOS: `Ganache-a.b.c.dmg`
+* Mac: `Ganache-*.dmg`
-* Linux: `Ganache-a.b.c.AppImage`
+* Linux: `Ganache-*.AppImage`

-Double click on the downloaded file, follow the prompts, and you're up and running.
+Double-click on the downloaded file, follow the prompts, and you're up and running.

 ### Ganache CLI

-If you are interested in only the command-line application (previously known as the TestRPC), you can get it through npm.
+If you are interested in the command-line version (formerly known as the TestRPC), you can get it through npm.

 ```shell
 npm install -g ganache-cli